-#USvsHate is an educator- and youth-led #Schooltalking messaging project, where students dialogue about inclusion and then create posters for school walls that explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, sexism, or other hate forms.
-Winning entries in regional #USvsHate contests are then made into posters for real classrooms!
+#USvsHate is an educator- and youth-led messaging project designed to counter bigotry in schools and create safe and welcoming classrooms.
+In #USvsHate, students dialogue about inclusion and then create anti-hate messages for their school communities that explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, sexism, or other hate forms.
+Schools can display messages on school walls or websites, and send them to #USvsHate for broader sharing.
+Winning entries in a bi-annual #USvsHate contest will be made into posters and stickers for participating classrooms!

-Students are then invited to create posters (with hand-drawn or digital images) that will do the following:
+Students will then be invited to create anti-hate messages (hand-drawn or digital posters; poems, essays, spoken word, performances, or other media) that will do the following:

 - explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, sexism, or other hate forms in schools;

-- communicate that people across lines of difference contribute to our communities, regions, and nation;
+- communicate that people across lines of difference contribute to our communities, regions, and nations;

 - bust myths about “types” of kids too often misrepresented;